Women's club movement in the United States: African-American club movement

-Faculty Wives clubs
+Faculty wives' clubs

-Faculty Wives clubs began to be formed in many American universities in the early 20th century.
+Faculty wives' clubs began to be formed in many American universities in the early 20th century.
 They were brought together through the careers of the members' spouses.
 The clubs were localized around their particular affiliation and geographically restricted, thus most of their clubs did not receive the same volume of members nor the publicity of some of the earlier groups.
 However, their existence can still be seen in various archives at universities across the United States such as University of Washington, Kent State University, Emporia State University, and Ball State University.

 These Faculty Wives clubs were formed during the Progressive era and served the same functions of community, cultural education, and service that characterized larger groups.
 One of the clubs' primary functions was fostering community among those affiliated with the university.
 The wives at Ball State University held regular dinners for their husbands, both to relieve stress and build relationships.
 At University of Washington the wives formed a "Newcomers club" to ensure that the new faculty wives felt welcome and included at the university.

 Along with fostering relations, the various clubs volunteered their time and skills to benefit their wider community.
 At Emporia State University the Faculty Wives club made bandages for the Red Cross during World War I, and sewed regularly for the Red Cross during World War II.
 At Ball State University the club sewed regularly at the local hospital.

 The Faculty Wives clubs were prominent throughout much of the 20th century.
 During the latter half, some of the clubs merged with other groups to form University Women's club, reflecting the change in faculty diversity and gender roles in the United States.
 Other wives clubs have remained independent and vibrant in their community, like the one at the University of Washington.

-Decline of woman's clubs
+Decline of women's clubs in the 20th century

 African-American women's clubs began to decline in the 1920s.
 By the 1960s, interest and membership in white women's clubs started to decline.
 As women had more opportunities to socialize, many clubs found their members were aging and were unable to recruit newer members.

-Woman's clubs began to turn over their work to city entities and became less influential.
+Women's clubs began to turn over their work to city entities and became less influential.
 In addition, more women began to enter the workforce during the 1960s and had less spare time to devote to club work.

 Many women today are working long hours or spending time with their children's extracurricular activities.
 By 2010, the number of women's clubs had significantly decreased across the country.
 This reflects a trend in all club memberships in the United States: most clubs are losing members because there is a lack of leisure time for younger people.